Spinsters of San Francisco: Social occasions

 Along with many invitation-only events and various social functions, Spinsters of San Francisco hosts three major fundraising events each year that are open to the public.
-These events feature entertainment, VIP hosted bars and are located at trendy venues in the city.
-Photography from the events can be seen in 7x7 Magazine, San Francisco Magazine, the San Francisco Chronicle, The Nob Hill Gazette and other leading lifestyle publications in the Bay Area.

 The largest fundraising event of the Spinsters year is Legacy Benefit (formerly the Patron's Reception), held annually in the spring.
-Along with the current membership, active alumnae, members of the press, dedicated sponsors and civic leaders attend this highly anticipated, semi-formal event.
-This year's event will take place on Saturday, March 11, 2023 at the Fairmont San Francisco Swig Suite penthouse.

 Membership

 Historically, invitation to join Spinsters of San Francisco has been granted through rigorous processes.
 In the organization's early years, new members were only accepted when current members left the organization to be married.
-Today, membership remains exclusive and by invitation only.
+Today, membership remains by invitation only.

 Spinsters of San Francisco holds a membership recruitment period each spring where interested women may attend events designed to educate applicants about the organization.
 Requirements for membership consideration include the following: Applicants must currently live in the San Francisco Bay Area, be between the ages of 21 and 35, currently be unmarried, and have a college degree or trade certification.

-Annually, Spinsters of San Francisco receives hundreds of applications for consideration.